xtenduke/dns-darkly/README.md

 ### WIP

-Remote configuration in DNS records, inspired by CobaltStrike DNS Beacon and LaunchDarkly
+Remote configuration in DNS records, inspired by CobaltStrike DNS Beacon and LaunchDarkly.

+Instead of using a service like LaunchDarkly for remote configuration, why not utilise DNS server infrastructure?
+Feature flags have small data requirements, so fitting them in DNS records isn't a big deal.

 #### create-record
-Encodes and encrypts key value pairs into strings you can put into DNS TXT records
+Encodes and encrypts key value pairs into strings you can put into DNS TXT records.

+Requires DARKLY_PASSKEY env var.
+The records will be encrypted with AES256

 ```
 create-record$ cargo run